 Being a great team leader starts with building a great team.
 With a cross-functional team, that’s hard enough as is.
 With PI Design, you won’t need to worry about constructing the perfect team for the job.

-By analyzing the behavioral strengths of your employees, PI Design’s Team Discovery tool will help identify the best people for the job.
+By analyzing your employees’ behavioral strengths, PI Design’s Team Discovery tool will help identify the best people for the job.
 No more wondering about team dynamics, either: PI Design’s scientifically validated team analysis will let you know exactly how the team works together—and where they excel.

 Once your new team is ready to start crushing goals, PI Inspire will make management easier than ever.
-PI Inspire compares and contrasts your team members, allowing you to predict and avoid conflict—and when it does happen, PI Inspire will give you powerful tools to solve it.
+PI Inspire compares and contrasts your team members, allowing you to predict and avoid conflict—and, when it does happen, it will give you powerful tools to solve it.

-Cross-functional teams can be difficult to get off the ground—divided responsibilities and unclear communication can keep even the best projects from taking flight.
-With strong leadership, though, cross-functional teams don’t just fly—they take the rest of your organization to the moon.
+Cross-functional teams can be difficult to get off the ground, as divided responsibilities and unclear communication can keep even the best projects from taking flight.
+But with strong leadership, cross-functional teams don’t just fly—they take the rest of your organization to the moon.